Knoxville Financial Abuse & Exploitation Attorney

 Financial abuse of nursing home residents is rarely discussed in the media.
 Instead, most attention is focused on physical or psychological abuse.
 Yet nursing home residents are vulnerable to financial exploitation, especially from staff members whom residents come to trust.

-If you suspect a loved one is being financially abused, contact our Knoxville financial abuse attorney at Brezina Law as soon as possible.
+If you suspect a loved one is being financially abused, contact our Knoxville financial abuse attorney at Atkins Brezina, PLLC as soon as possible.
 Financial abuse is easy to stop once the authorities become aware of it, and legal redress is possible.

 Types of Financial Abuse